 - Don’t sleep with product in your hair, whenever possible.
 That can lead to oil and gunk buildup that can inflame your scalp and attract bacteria, as well.

 Need a natural body lotion for itchy, eczema-prone skin?
-This Calming DIY Lavender Body Balm is just the thing.
-(And it’s easy to make with ingredients you may already have at home.)
+These steroid-free eczema creams can help.
+You can also make this Calming DIY Lavender Body Balm at home.
+(It’s easy to make, with ingredients you may already have.)